Follow the traditional Italian method, and learn how to make the best homemade pizza sauce recipe in just 5 minutes!

 Let the ingredients marinate for about 30 minutes, then, just before use, discard the garlic.

 Once ready, use it up straight away, and store the leftover sauce in an airtight jar, in the fridge for up to 2 days.
-Or freeze in freezer-friendly containers for up to 6 weeks.

-More Italian Recipes To Try
+More Traditional Italian Recipes To Try

 - Italian Breaded Chicken Cutlets (Cotolette di Pollo)